Eco Creatures: Save the Forest: Development and release

 Eco Creatures: Save the Forest was co-developed by LightWeight and Headlock Corporation.
 The game was conceived in the summer of 2006, while its main development lasted from January to August 2007.
 According to Gui Karyo of North American publisher Majesco Entertainment, the game was created to promote "public awareness of man's effect on the natural environment and the life within it" and to "impart environmental consciousness on the younger generation".
-Project director Masakazu Tagawa stated that one of Lightweight's graphic designers came up with the concept of the game.
-"A squirrel is capable of storing seeds in its cheeks but they are not very good at remembering where they buried them afterwards," Tagawa explained.
-"So as generations pass the forgotten seeds that the squirrels buried will turn into the next generation of trees."
+Project director Masakazu Tagawa stated that one of Lightweight's graphic designers came up with the concept of the game: "A squirrel is capable of storing seeds in its cheeks but they are not very good at remembering where they buried them afterwards.
+So as generations pass the forgotten seeds that the squirrels buried will turn into the next generation of trees".

 Ecolis was officially released in Japan by Interchannel on August 27, 2007.
 A portion of the game's sales were donated to Japan's branch of the World Wide Fund for Nature.
 Shortly after its debut, Majesco picked the game up for North American distribution under the title Eco Creatures: Save the Forest and released it on March 4, 2008.
-Rising Star Games followed suit the following April by promising a European publication; the game was released in the region as Ecolis: Save the Forest on June 13, 2008.
+Rising Star Games followed suit the following April by promising a European publication; the game was released in the region as Ecolis: Save the Forest on June 13.

 Reception

 Eco Creatures: Save the Forest was met with a mostly mediocre critical reception.
 The game holds aggregate scores of 58.75% on GameRankings and 55 out of 100 on Metacritic.
-Famitsu Rated the game 29 out of 40.
+Famitsu rated the game 29 out of 40.